christiecamp/secret-password/README.md

 **WHEN** the password is generated

-**THEN** he password is either displayed in an alert or written to the page
+**THEN** the password is either displayed in an alert or written to the page

 ## Mock-Up